cypress-io/cypress/docs/source/api/commands/scrollto.md

 ## Usage

-`.scrollTo()` can be chained off of `cy` to scroll to a position in the window or chained off another cy command that *yields* a DOM element - limiting scrolling to it's yielded element.
+`cy.scrollTo()` can be chained off of `cy` to scroll to a position in the window or chained off another cy command that *yields* a DOM element - limiting scrolling to it's yielded element.

 ```javascript
 cy.scrollTo(0, 500)                     // Scroll the window 500px down